 Sticky, sugary coconut drops are a go-to when your sweet tooth starts making demands.
 About the size of the palm of your hand and the texture of peanut brittle, coconut drops are often homemade and available for a quick bite in grocery shops, general stores, and markets.

-4. Fish and Festival
+Fish and festival

 We cannot stress this enough.
 Special diets notwithstanding, you cannot leave Jamaica without indulging in a big plate of fish and festival!